ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_credential_requirements.md

 - **SHOULD** implement [Multi-Factor Authentication](#authentication-schedule) for user access to CDR data containing personal information.

 ### One Time Password Credential Requirements
-Where a data holder supports the ‘Redirect to Web with OTP’ flow:
+Where a data holder supports the 'Redirect to Web with OTP' flow:

 - The data holder **MUST** request a user identifier in accordance with [User Identifiers](#user-identifiers).
 - The data holder **MUST** provide a one-time password (OTP) to the customer through an existing channel or mechanism that the customer can then enter into the redirected page.